iblech/talk-hilbert-schemes/README.md

-# talk-hilbert-schemes
-A one-parsec overview of the Hilbert scheme of points
+# A one-parsec overview of the Hilbert scheme of points

 ![The Hilbert scheme of (three) points on a surface](hilbert-scheme-of-points.png)